cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-event-app/create-a-profile.md

 ![nft profile](/img/v2/build-content-app-create-a-profile-nft.png)

-Great job!
+Nice work!
 You've created your first profile!
-In the next section we will go over the [Authentication](/how-to/build-content-app/authentication) process.
+In the next section we will go over the [Authentication](/how-to/build-event-app/authentication) process.